-5. Pollution control facility tax credit for 5 this year (lesser of line 3 or line 4c).
+5. Pollution control facility tax credit 5

+for this year (lesser of line 3 or line

+4c).

-Carry this amount to the line on your Oregon corporation, fiduciary, or individual tax return.
+Carry this amount to the line on your Oregon tax return.

-6. Credit potentially carried forward 6. to future years (line 3 minus line 5).
+6. Credit potentially carried forward 6

+to future years (line 3 minus line

+5).

 Line 17.
-Total standard credits.
-Enter the total from Schedule OR-ASC-CORP, Section C.
+Total standard credits from Schedule OR-ASC-CORP, Section C. Enter as a positive number.